secretGeek/devShop/readme.md

 * workers spend non-zero amounts of their time in meetings, not shown in this game.
 * some related practices I find useful are Daily Standups, Retrospectives, Project Pre-Mortems and Code-reviews.
 There was no way to integrate these into the game without disturbing the flow.
 * context-switching takes time and effort.
+* some projects are not worth doing at all.
+* some bugs are not worth fixing at all.
+* some bugs are not bugs.

 Regarding the risk of skilled employees leaving, I love this: